Probiotic supplementation has been at the center of discussion around gut health for decades.

 Probiotics are often recommended alongside antibiotic use.
 This is due to the fact that antibiotics can have a negative effect on the health of the gut microbiome.

 These changes to the microbiome may result in antibiotic-associated diarrhea (AAD).
 AAD is defined as three loose/watery stools for at least two days.
 It can occur while antibiotics are being used or even up to eight weeks after antibiotic use has been discontinued.

-When probiotics were effective they were also typically started 1-2 days before antibiotic use and were continued for 1-4 weeks after the antibiotics course.
+When probiotics were effective, they were also typically started 1-2 days before antibiotic use and continued for 1-4 weeks after the antibiotics course.

 Irritable Bowel Syndrome (IBS)

 Irritable bowel syndrome is another condition where probiotics are often used, mostly with mixed results.

 Probiotics may reduce gut permeability.
 They can also improve the health of gut microbiota in people with IBS.
 Probiotiocs can help with reducing abdominal pain, bloating, flatulence and diarrhea.

 In one meta-analysis, probiotic use by IBS patients resulted in an improvement in flatulence and bloating after four weeks of use.